By the end of this chapter, you will be able to:

 A HISTORICAL PERSPECTIVE

 While full participation and involvement are dominant themes within this textbook, the remnants of elitism and non-democratic processes have been present through recorded history, and continue to be widely present today.
 Anyone can do the following experiment: Think about the setting you spend time in such as your college or school.
 The Democracy Quiz question is “Who has the power to make decisions?”
-This deceptively simple question can inform us about whether there is any power-sharing when decisions are made or whether an elite, non-elected group are firmly and totally in charge of decisions.
+This deceptively simple question can inform us about whether there is any power-sharing when decisions are made or whether an elite, non-elected group is firmly and totally in charge of decisions.
 Change at this level will ultimately involve policies that have been reviewed within this chapter and this book.

 Today, millions of Americans are locked up or controlled in total institutions whether they are substance abuse treatment settings, nursing homes, mental institutions, prisons or even schools.
 If one were to administer our Democracy Quiz in such settings, the answers would be telling.
 In many cases, the participatory spirit of decision-making would be hardly noticeable.
-For those with fewest resources, for those with greatest needs, for those with the least opportunities, there is often minimal input on decision-making.
+For those with fewest resources, for those with the greatest needs, for those with the least opportunities, there is often minimal input on decision-making.
 In other words, few democratic-type settings are available for those who are discharged from substance abuse treatment facilities, prisons, or mental institutions.
 These individuals need settings where they can participate as full members, with responsibility and dignity.
 It is at the policy level that we need to institute many change efforts for those most in need.
-The broadening self-help moment described throughout this textbook show us the possibilities when individuals with assorted afflictions are provided decision-making responsibilities and power.
+The broadening self-help moment described throughout this textbook shows us the possibilities when individuals with assorted afflictions are provided decision-making responsibilities and power.

 To address many of the difficult policy level problems that we face, it is often important to take a few steps back and consider a historical perspective that accounts for changes that have put our world at risk for its current problems, and provides a way to explore and eventually address these problems on a deeper policy level (Jason, 1997).
 There was a time when people helped one another, not out of charity, but because it was the natural way of life.
 But over time there has been a weakening of long-term bonds with the land, family, and community and a reduction of a sense of coherence, and as well as interest, in community participation.
 Clearly, the computer and artificial intelligence/robotics revolutions have and will increasingly create challenges to larger segments of our population.
 At the deepest levels, our policy interventions need to ultimately strengthen our relationships and customs which make life more vital, energizing, and comprehensible.